mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/ldap/setup-ldap/index.md

 layout: layout.pug
 navigationTitle: Set up LDAP Directory
 title: Connect and configure your LDAP directory to Konvoy and Kommander
-menuweight: 10
+menuWeight: 0
 excerpt: Use Konvoy and Kommander to access your Identity Provider
-beta: false
 enterprise: false
 ---

-## Connect and configure your LDAP directory to Konvoy using Kommander
+# Connect and configure your LDAP directory to Konvoy using Kommander

 An identity provider determines and verifies an end user trying to gain access into Konvoy.
 This procedure shows how to: